tanshen/SubCNN/README.md

 # SubCNN: Subcategory-aware Convolutional Neural Networks for Object Proposals and Detection

-Created by Yu Xiang at CVGL, Stanford University, based on the [Fast R-CNN](https://github.com/rbgirshick/fast-rcnn) created by Ross Girshick at Microsoft Research, Redmond.
+Created by Yu Xiang at CVGL at Stanford University.

+Part of this code is based on the [Fast R-CNN](https://github.com/rbgirshick/fast-rcnn) created by Ross Girshick at Microsoft Research, Redmond.

 ### Introduction